Alpena County, Michigan

 Alpena County (/ælˈpiːnə/ al-PEE-nə) is a county in the U.S. state of Michigan.
-As of the 2020 Census, the population was 28,907.
+As of the 2020 census, the population was 28,907.
 The county seat is Alpena.
 It is considered to be part of Northern Michigan.
 Alpena County comprises the Alpena, MI Micropolitan Statistical Area.

 History

-The county was created by the Michigan Legislature in 1840 as Anamickee County, then renamed in 1843 to Alpena County, a pseudo-Native American word — a neologism coined by Henry Schoolcraft, meaning "a good partridge country."
+The county was created by the Michigan Legislature in 1840 as Anamickee County, (from animikii meaning thunder in Ojibwe) then renamed in 1843 to Alpena County, a pseudo-Native American word — a neologism coined by Henry Schoolcraft, meaning "a good partridge country."
 This was part of a much larger effort to rename a great many of the Michigan counties at the time.
-It was officially organized in 1857.
+The Thunder Bay Band of Chippewa and Ottawa, the original indigenous inhabitants of the area, merged with the Mackinac Bands of Chippewa and Ottawa Indians in the mid-1800s under Chief Way-ge-maw-waw-be.
+The county was officially organized in 1857.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1695 sqmi, of which 572 sqmi is land and 1123 sqmi (66%) is water.

 Alpena County is in the northeast of the mitten-shaped Lower Peninsula of Michigan.
 Lake Huron and Thunder Bay are to the east, Alcona County to the south, Oscoda County to the southwest, Montmorency County to the west, and Presque Isle County to the north.
 Most of the county is drained by the Thunder Bay River and its tributaries.
 The Mackinaw State Forest occupies large tracts of land in the county.
 The Thunder Bay National Marine Sanctuary is offshore adjacent to the county.

 The 45th parallel bisects the county, meaning it is halfway between the North Pole and the equator.

 Several islands in Thunder Bay are part of the Michigan Islands National Wildlife Refuge.
 There are automated lighthouses on Middle Island and Thunder Bay Island.